|Copyright © Nucleus Medical Media, Inc.|

 - Exposure of open wounds to soil or animal feces

 - Muscle spasticity or rigidity

-- Pain or tingling at the wound site
+- Pain or tingling at a wound site

 - Difficulty breathing

-- Heart beat that is irregular, too fast or too slow
+- Heart beat that is too fast or too slow

 - Hospitalization—to manage complications of the infection

-- Opening and cleaning of the wound—entire wounded area may need to be surgically removed
+- Opening and cleaning the wound—entire wounded area may need to be surgically removed

 - Tetanus immune globulin—antibodies against tetanus that help neutralize the tetanus toxin